softwaremill/bootzooka/docs/stack.md

 ### Why Monix?

 Monix is a concurrency toolkit, thanks to which working with side-effects is concurrency-safe and type-safe.
-The basic datatype, `Task`, is a lazily evaluated description of side effects.
+The basic datatype, `IO`, is a lazily evaluated description of side effects.
 It offers a number of combinators to sequence, handle errors, allocate resources and run effects asynchronously.

 ### Why http4s + tapir?